pivaldi/blog.piprime.fr/hexo/source/_posts/en/awesome-crypto-links.md

 * [Mining XMR with the GPU](https://github.com/fireice-uk/xmr-stak).
 * [Tuto Debian pour miner de la Monero avec une GPU NVIDIA](/fr/tuto-debian-pour-miner-de-la-monero-avec-une-gpu-nvidia) in french.
+* [Gupax](https://github.com/gupax-io/gupax) is a GUI for mining Monero on a decentralized pool using P2Pool and XMRig.
+  See also [Gupaxx](https://github.com/Cyrix126/gupaxx) a fork of Gupax integrating the XMRvsBeast Raffle.

 ### Hardware